-- 4. The following is a comprehensive report recommending approval for a rezoning application that will provide the framework for the future approval and implementation of a 516 unit residential draft plan of subdivision on this site in the Hewitt's Secondary Plan area.
-The design of the subdivision is consistent with the Hewitt's Master Plan and as such will facilitate more efficient service delivery and build stronger neighbourhood connectivity, which are cornerstones of the vision in the Hewitt's Secondary Plan Land Use Schedule). - 5.
-The overall development plan spans a 19.45 hectare site and has been designed in a comprehensive manner with the adjacent lands to accommodate the proposed 288 single detached lots, 32 street townhouse units, and approximately 196 mixed-use residential units at an overall density of 26.5 units per net hectare, or 71 persons per developable hectare.
-As such, it is anticipated that this subdivision will become home to approximately 1,393 residents upon full build-out (Appendix C: Proposed Development Concept).
+4. The following is a comprehensive report recommending approval of a rezoning application that will provide the framework for the future approval and implementation of an 810 unit residential draft plan of subdivision on this site in the Hewitt's Secondary Plan area.
+The design of the subdivision is consistent with the Hewitt's Master Plan and as such will facilitate more efficient service delivery and build stronger neighbourhood connectivity, which are cornerstones of the vision in the Hewitt's Secondary Plan - Land Use Schedule).

-- 6. This application does not contain any Natural Heritage System (NHS) features, parks, village squares, schools or stormwater management blocks that would be transferred into public ownership (Appendix D: Proposed Draft Plan of Subdivision). - 7.
-Approval of this rezoning application will facilitate the eventual creation of approximately 2.56 lane kilometres of new public streets and 3.72 lane kilometres of new public sidewalks in a configuration consistent with Appendix E: Proposed Pedestrian Circulation Plan, as well as all required underground servicing infrastructure. - 8.
-With the conclusion of the zoning related technical review and community consultation processes, which included a Neighbourhood Meeting on June 21, 2017 and a Public Meeting on October 16, 2017, there are no outstanding zoning related matters such as the developable area, density, or permitted land uses to resolve.
-As such, this application is being recommended for approval which will facilitate the future approval of the implementing draft plan of subdivision application (D12-431) that is being processed concurrently.
+- 5. The overall development plan includes a 41.54 hectare site that has been designed in a comprehensive manner with the adjacent lands to accommodate the proposed 483 single detached residential units, 116 semi-detached units, 144 street townhouse units and 67 additional units within the mixed use blocks at an overall density of 33 units per net hectare, or 89 persons per developable hectare.
+As such, it is anticipated that this subdivision will become home to approximately 2,187 residents upon full build-out (Appendix "C": Proposed Development Concept). - 6.
+This application facilitates the eventual transfer of a small portion (0.05 hectares) of the existing Natural Heritage System (NHS) feature into public ownership.
+Specific to the subject lands, a 4.87 hectare neighbourhood park/stormwater management facility (Block 592) and one (1) 0.32 hectare open space block/village square (Block 593) have been proposed to be accommodated and eventually transferred into public ownership upon completion (Appendix "D": Proposed Draft Plan of Subdivision). - 7.
+Approval of this rezoning application will facilitate the eventual creation of approximately 13.25 lane kilometres of new public streets and 5.9 lane kilometres of new public sidewalks in a configuration consistent with Appendix "E": Proposed Pedestrian Circulation Plan, as well as all required underground servicing infrastructure. - 8.
+With the conclusion of the zoning related technical review and community consultation processes, which included a Neighbourhood Meeting on July 26, 2017, and a Public Meeting on November 13, 2017, there are no outstanding zoning related matters such as the developable area, density, or permitted land uses to resolve.
+As such, this application is being recommended for approval which will facilitate the future approval of the implementing draft plan of subdivision application (D12-429) that is being processed concurrently.